flano-yuki/base-drafts/draft-ietf-quic-transport.md

 In this state, the endpoint continues to observe advertised stream-level and connection-level flow-control limits ({{flow-control}}).

-A stream can transition from this state to "closed" by sending a frame that contains a FIN flag or when either peer sends a RST_STREAM frame.
+A stream can transition from this state to "closed" by sending a STREAM frame that contains a FIN flag or by sending a RST_STREAM frame.
+Upon receipt of a REQUEST_RST frame, a RST_STREAM frame SHOULD be sent in response.

 ### closed

 The "closed" state is the terminal state.

-A final offset is present in both a frame bearing a FIN flag and in a RST_STREAM frame.
+A final offset is present in both a STREAM frame bearing a FIN flag and in a RST_STREAM frame.
 Upon sending either of these frames for a stream, the endpoint MUST NOT send a STREAM frame carrying data beyond the final offset.

 An endpoint that receives any frame for this stream after receiving either a FIN flag and all stream data preceding it, or a RST_STREAM frame, MUST quietly discard the frame, with one exception.
 If a STREAM frame carrying data beyond the received final offset is received, the endpoint MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error ({{error-handling}}).

-An endpoint that receives a RST_STREAM frame (and which has not sent a FIN or a RST_STREAM) MUST immediately respond with a RST_STREAM frame, and MUST NOT send any more data on the stream.
-This endpoint may continue receiving frames for the stream on which a RST_STREAM is received.

-If this state is reached as a result of sending a RST_STREAM frame, the peer that receives the RST_STREAM might have already sent -- or enqueued for sending -- frames on the stream that cannot be withdrawn.
-An endpoint MUST ignore frames that it receives on closed streams after it has sent a RST_STREAM frame.
-An endpoint MAY choose to limit the period over which it ignores frames and treat frames that arrive after this time as being in error.

-STREAM frames received after sending RST_STREAM are counted toward the connection and stream flow-control windows.
-Even though these frames might be ignored, because they are sent before their sender receives the RST_STREAM, the sender will consider the frames to count against its flow-control windows.

 In the absence of more specific guidance elsewhere in this document, implementations SHOULD treat the receipt of a frame that is not expressly